International recognition of Bangladesh

-India entered the war on 3 December 1971, after Pakistan launched pre-emptive air strikes on northern India.
+India entered the war on 3 December 1971 after Pakistan launched pre-emptive air strikes on northern India.
 Overwhelmed by two war fronts, Pakistani defences soon collapsed.
 On 16 December, the Allied Forces of Bangladesh and India defeated Pakistan in the east.
-The subsequent surrender resulted in the largest number of prisoners-of-war since World War II.
+The subsequent surrender resulted in the largest number of prisoners of war since World War II.

 Foreign reaction

 United Nations

 Though the United Nations condemned the human rights violations during and following Operation Searchlight, it failed to defuse the situation politically before the start of the war.

-Following Sheikh Mujibur Rahman's declaration of independence in March 1971, India undertook a worldwide campaign to drum up political, democratic and humanitarian support for the people of Bangladesh for their liberation struggle.
+Following the declaration of independence in March 1971 by the people of Bangladesh, India undertook a worldwide campaign to drum up political, democratic and humanitarian support for the people of Bangladesh for their liberation struggle.
 Prime Minister Indira Gandhi toured a large number of countries in a bid to create awareness of the Pakistani atrocities against Bengalis.
-This effort was to prove vital later during the war, in framing the world's context of the war and to justify military action by India.
+This effort later proved vital during the war in the way it framed the world's context of the war and justified military action by India.
 Also, following Pakistan's defeat, it ensured prompt recognition of the newly independent state of Bangladesh.

-Following India's entry into the war, Pakistan, fearing certain defeat, made urgent appeals to the United Nations to intervene and force India to agree to a cease fire.
+Following India's entry into the war, Pakistan, fearing certain defeat, made urgent appeals to the United Nations to intervene and force India to agree to a ceasefire.
 The UN Security Council assembled on 4 December 1971 to discuss the hostilities in South Asia.
 After lengthy discussions on 7 December, the United States made a resolution for "immediate cease-fire and withdrawal of troops".
 While supported by the majority, the USSR vetoed the resolution twice and the United Kingdom and France abstained on the resolution.

 On 12 December, with Pakistan facing imminent defeat, the United States requested that the Security Council be reconvened.
 Pakistan's Deputy Prime Minister and Foreign Minister, Zulfikar Ali Bhutto, was rushed to New York City to make the case for a resolution on the cease fire.
 The council continued deliberations for four days.
 By the time proposals were finalised, Pakistan's forces in the East had surrendered and the war had ended, making the measures merely academic.
 Bhutto, frustrated by the failure of the resolution and the inaction of the United Nations, ripped up his speech and left the council.

 Most UN member nations were quick to recognise Bangladesh within months of its independence.